 Craving a sweet jelly?
-This easy-to-make jelly recipe with jalapeno peppers and cranberries is both delicious and sweet.
+This easy-to-make cranberry pepper jelly recipe is made with jalapeno peppers and fresh cranberries.
+It is both delicious and sweet.
 Great for a quick spread or even as a glaze.

 When I was growing up, the only jelly I would eat was grape.
 I would turn up my nose at even the suggestion of anything other than grape.
 And if you suggested I try something new with my peanut butter, look out!
 Dang, was I picky.